College of Social and Behavioral Sciences2021-2022

 Women's and Gender Studies, Bachelor of Science

-The bachelor's degree in Women's and Gender Studies offers students a course of study that examines gender diversity across race-ethnicity, sexuality, class, nation, and the world.
+The degree offers students a course of study that examines gender diversity across race-ethnicity, sexuality, class, nation, and the world.
 Students may choose from diverse coursework where they may learn about women's contributions and current multicultural, ecological, and post-colonial feminisms.
 Crucially, students become skilled at relating theory to practice in thematic specialties, such as Queer Studies and Transnational Feminism.
 This knowledge and practice prepares students to work with and for diverse peoples in the professions and as advocates for social justice.

 What Can I Do with a Bachelor of Science in Women's and Gender Studies?